zhuoxingzhang/zhuoxingzhang.github.io/_publications/sigmod253nf.md

 ---
-title: "Synthesizing Third Normal Form Schemata that Minimize Integrity Maintenance and Update Overheads: Parameterizing 3NF by the Numbers of Minimal Keys and Functional Dependencies"
+title: "Synthesizing Third Normal Form Schemata that Minimize Integrity Maintenance and Update Overheads: Parameterizing 3NF by the Numbers of Minimal Keys and Functional Dependencies (CCF-A)"
 collection: publications
 category: conferences
 permalink: